Everlasting Sanding Sponge

 Getting an ultra-smooth, glassy finish on wood using a film-building finish like polyurethane requires leveling the surface between each coat.
 When I say level, I don’t mean dead flat.
 I mean that after sanding, the entire surface has the same sheen or lack thereof.

 To accomplish this, you need a sanding block that’s firm, with just a little give.
-A sanding block with no give—like a typical rubber sanding block—doesn’t work well for this purpose.
-A hard felt block is the holy grail, but sanding sponges work pretty well, and they’re readily available.
+A sanding block with no give — like a typical rubber sanding block — doesn’t work well for this purpose.
+A hard felt block is the holy grail, but a sandpaper sponge works pretty well, and they’re readily available.
 My frustration with sanding sponges, however, has to do with how quickly they wear out.
 So I started reusing them.
 I just use them like any other sanding block by wrapping them with whatever grit sandpaper I need.
-I haven’t had to purchase a new one in years.
+I haven’t had to purchase a new sandpaper sponge in years.

 — Brad Holden, Associate Editor